Hagar-Usama/Lexical/README.md

 ### Notes:
 * rd to be entered without '#'
 * add '#' . directly to post-fix expression to avoid confusion
+* dfa_simulate_2 is recursive it returns output in reverse order